 CalArts is proud to celebrate the achievements of its distinguished alumni, many of whom are recognized leaders in art innovation, policy and practice.
 For information on the accomplishments of our alumni, please visit the individual school links below.

 When is the deadline to apply?

-All of our programs have different requirements for the portfolio or audition.
+All of our programs have different requirements.
 Please view our Specific Program Requirements.

 I think I applied to the wrong program – what should I do?